—————————————————————————————————————————————

 year was spent with mother Coffey, and Newt helped with the farm and worked

 rented land for himself.
-After a
+After a while

-house, and then to the Slocum place.
+and then to the Slocum place.
+Newt

-Newt hauled milk for the Humeston Creamery.
-He first started farming on the Becker place 3 miles south
+He first started farming on the Becker place 3 miles south and 2 west of

-time Carl and Bill had joined the family and Newt decided it was time to start
+joined the family and Newt decided it was time to start farming now that he had

-farming now that he had a couple of boys to help him.
+a couple of boys to help him.

 Of course it